BAY LAUREL AKA BAY LEAF

-From Ancient times through today the Bay Leaf is celebrated for it sweet and spicy aroma and flavoring.
+From Ancient times through today, the Bay Leaf is celebrated for its sweet and spicy aroma and flavoring.
 However, the historic importance of the Bay Leaf goes far beyond its pleasant seasoning abilities.
-The Bay leaf is revered for its potent magical attributes and it’s uses are considerable.
+The Bay leaf is revered for its potent magical attributes and its uses are considerable.
 Throughout the centuries, Bay has been used for a number of magical and divinatory rituals.
-It’s can target an array of intentions and goals including attraction, power, love, road opening, hex removal, protection, and psychic development.
+It can target an array of intentions and goals including attraction, power, love, road opening, hex removal, protection, and psychic development.
+Keep reading to learn more about the magical properties of bay leaf and how to use it in your practices.

 According to Greek Mythology, the Bay Leaf was named after the river nymph Daphne.
 She was relentlessly pursued by the young and bold Apollo.
 Daphne wanted nothing to do with Apollo and desired to maintain her freedom and virginity.
 When Apollo could not be dissuaded, Daphne took flight with Apollo hot on her heels.
 Daphne fled through rivers, valleys, and mountains.
 No matter how fast she ran, Apollo would not cease his pursuit.
 Alas. in total exhaustion, Daphne cried out to Gaia to draw her down into the earth and begged her father, the river, to change her rather than let Apollo have her.
 As Daphne stood on solid ground, her legs took root into the earth, her body became of the trunk, her limbs the branches and her head the leaves.
 Dismayed, Apollo cried out and proclaimed his love would never die.
 For his sacred crown, Apollo would forever wear the Laurel Wreath.
 From that moment forward Bay has been used in crowning ceremonies.
 The Greek Oracles of Delphi also held the bay leaf in high regard.
 In order to induce prophetic visions, the Delphi nymphs would chew on Bay leaves.